Home Overview Spelling Grammar Usage Translate

 Regional Adnouns

-To convert a regional name into a regional adjective, simply add the standard adjective suffix "y" to the name.
+To convert a regional name into a regional adjective, add suffix "y"nto the name.

-Ex: Therefore the ambiguous English word "French" is translated into Peoplese as either
+Ex: Therefore the English word "French" is translated into Peoplese as either

-Fancen (a person), France-ese (the language), or France-y (description of a thing).
+Francen (a person), France-ese (the language), or France-y (a description)

-For a list of national adjectives, click on "national adjectives" in LINK column at the top of this page.
+For a list of national adjectives, click on above LISTS, then " ".

 ADADNOUNS